How To Be Funny Even When You Think You’re Not

 If you find something strange, non-sensical, or ridiculous, it's likely others will too.
 Begin to notice some of these humorous subtitles of life and practice sharing them with an appreciative audience.

 If you want to improve on anything, study those who are already successful at it — and that includes comedy.
 You can easily follow a variety of comedians on YouTube, other social media, and television.
-Pay attention to what makes you laugh and dissect why it was funny.
+Pay attention to what makes you laugh and dissect and break down why it was funny.

 Look for comedians whose style and demeanor reflects your personality and sense of humor.
 This goes back to being authentic with your wit.
 Then build off of what you observe and develop your own style.